- Download our Moving to Australia Guide (PDF)

 Education and schools in Australia

 Education in Australia is generally excellent with good services and teaching staff.
-Schools are a mixture of public and private, with parents being able to choose which suits their family situation.
+Schools are a mixture of public and private, with parents being able to choose which suits their situation best.

 + PRO: Some reasonably priced private schools

 - CON: High fees at private and international schools in Australia

 Driving and transport in Australia

-Australia is a very large country and, with the majority of the population living in coastal areas, transportation between states can be expensive.
+Australia is a massive country and, with the majority of the population living in coastal areas, transportation between states can be expensive.
 The most popular way to travel between states is by air and there are regular flights between Australian cities.
 However, in areas that are more sparsely populated, even buses and trains can be less frequent or non-existent.

 + PRO: Great travel opportunities within Australia and good city transportation

 Australia offers a diverse climate and a wealth of unique wildlife, meaning that only a short plane trip can feel like landing in another country.
 Although cities do vary, urban transport in Australia is generally good, offering trams, trains and buses, although this varies from city to city.

 - CON: Travelling to isolated places is difficult and journeys between cities can be long